 Though we are known for our unique die cut designs, thermo and letterpress printed invitations, we have also been designing budget friendly wedding invitation sets for years.
-The many different colours of watercolour florals have been fun for me as a designer as they can range from very formal to whimsical.
-A set including the invitation, an online or email style reply card (no envelope) and the outer envelope printed with the return address averages about $446 per set (the invitation with ...
+The many different colours of watercolour florals, like the example pictured here, have been fun for me as a designer as they can range from very formal to whimsical.
+These set can be modified in many ways: adding colour envelopes envelope liners guest addressing adding layers including metallic, glitter or the ...

 The hand deckled edges bring an old world, very artisanal feel to these invitations.
 I’ve been playing with this technique on a variety of papers and have some amazing results.
 I’m going to try this technique with some of the botanical prints and of course, with letterpressed print… stay tuned!